Europe, the Middle East and Africa

 EMEA: Europe, the Middle East, and Africa, marked on a world map.

-Europe, the Middle East and Africa, commonly known by its acronym EMEA among the North American business spheres, is a geographical region used by institutions, governments and global spheres of marketing, media and business when referring to this region.
-The acronym EMEA is a shorthand way of referencing the two continents (Africa and Europe) and the Middle Eastern sub-continent all at once.
+EMEA (Europe, the Middle East and Africa) is a geographic designation used by institutions, governments, global marketing, media, and business sectors—especially in North American business circles—when referring to this region.

 As the name suggests, the region includes all of the countries found on the continents of Africa and Europe, as well as the countries that make up the Middle East.
-The region is generally accepted to include all European nations and all African nations, and extends east to Iran, including part of Russia.
+The region is generally accepted to include all European nations and all African nations, and extends east to Iran, including a part of Russia.
 Typically, the acronym does not include overseas territories of mainland countries in the region, such as French Guiana.
 However, the term is not completely clear, and while it usually refers to Europe, the Middle East and Africa, it is not uncommon for businesses and other institutions to slightly tweak the countries they include under this umbrella term.

 One of the reasons why the term is commonly used is because it is useful for business purposes, as most of the region falls within four time zones, which facilitates communication and travel.

 Historical influence

 The historical influence and interdependence of Europe on the Middle East and Africa in relation to trade routes contributed to the development of the term EMEA.
 The establishment of the Suez Canal in 1869 impacted international commerce.
 It directly linked Europe to the Indian Ocean and East Asian trade routes.
-The direct channel between Britain and India enabled Britain to gradually gain authority over Egypt.
-This authority was reinforced via the development and maintenance of the Pax Britannica which gave Britain naval power and control over the world's maritime trade routes during the late nineteenth century period of peace.
+The direct channel between Britain and India enabled Britain to gradually gain authority over Egypt, and rule Egypt until 1956, when the last British forces withdrew following the Anglo-Egyptian evacuation agreement.
+Britain's rule there, until 1956, was reinforced via the development and maintenance of the Pax Britannica which gave Britain naval power and control over the world's maritime trade routes during the late nineteenth century period of peace.